CiscoDevNet/NX-SDK/README.md

   - High Availability
   - Security

-# Custom Application Development using NXOS Infra SDK Requirements
+# Custom Application Development using NX-OS SDK Requirements
   - Linux (Currently supported platforms)
-  - ENXOS SDK (For best results, build the App using NXOS Infra SDK as RPM package in ENXOS SDK.
+  - ENXOS SDK (For best results, build the App using NX-OS SDK as RPM package in ENXOS SDK.
     Docker container with ENXOS SDK will be provided).
     ```
       For Apps started in BASH,